Aureatus/readvocab/README.md

 - Can upload a PDF and see a list of 20 rare words from it.
 - Can see rare words from a random PDF that is in the database.
 - Can save words if logged in.
+- Can search database for uploaded PDF's.

 ## Roadmap

 - Let user select an amount of words to get.
 - Support for ebooks, and other formats that a book/long text may come in.
-- Ability to search uploaded PDF's.
 - Be able to get a list of most common words.
   - Following this, allow users to have separate saved word lists for rare words, and for common words.
 - Implement some sort of NLP library to deduce grammatical classes of words from PDF, so we can accurately get the rarity of the specific word used.
 - Allow customisation of what grammatical classes to exclude from returned result.
 (This one will rely largely on changes made to the corpus-word-freq package)